While reading through these parts lists, you may find it handy to have a copy of the schematic to refer to. (PDF, 4 KB)

 * Although you only need an SPST for power, SPDTs are more common, probably because it’s just as easy to make them as SPSTs and you can use them like an SPST by just leaving the second pole disconnected.
 Since they’re more widely useful than SPSTs, some manufacturers only make SPDT toggles.
 (Or at least, distributors don’t often carry the SPST variants if the manufacturer does make them.)

 ** These “micro” switches are the smallest type of toggles you can easily find.
 Micro toggles tend to be rather delicate, especially the bushing area.
-I’ve broken two of the Radio Shack micro toggles when tightening the mounting nut.
-I haven’t broken one of the Mouser micro toggles yet, but I don’t know if it’s because I’m wary now or that they are better built.
+I’ve broken these simply by tightening the mounting nut to a tension that is normal for mini toggle switches.
 If you can afford the space, I recommend that you use standard mini toggles instead.
 They’re much tougher, and they often look better, too.

 *** These pots have a built-in SPST switch, which save you the cost and panel space of a separate power switch.
 It really saves time on the build, and I think it makes the amp look neater.
 Naturally, it means you have to readjust the volume every time you turn the amp on.
 You can get this same pot without the switch.
 I believe the RS Components part number for that is 249-9159.
 The equivalent from Mouser is *probably* the 688-RK097122008T, but I haven’t looked too closely into it.